 How To Find The Best Indoor Non-Electric Heater For Your Needs

-Having performed our in-depth research into the best non-electric heaters for your home, we suggest prioritizing the following six elements in your search for the perfect heating unit:
+Having performed our in-depth research into the best non-electric heaters for your home, we suggest prioritizing the following elements in your search for the perfect heating unit:

-Natural gas and kerosene are cheaper per BTU than propane, so are well worth considering if you want more hours of constant heat.
+Natural gas and kerosene are cheaper per BTU than propane, so they are well worth considering if you want more hours of constant heat.

 If you want a non-electric heater to offset the cost of heating your home, a solar air heater might be worthwhile, although a wood-burning stove is probably your best option in these circumstances.

 The higher your heater’s energy efficiency, the less money you waste.
-A product that operates on 100% efficiency produces heat from every gram or ml of fuel you purchase, making it the most cost-effective.
+A product that operates with 100% efficiency produces heat from every gram or ml of fuel you purchase, making it the most cost-effective.